nuriavalsells/MDEF/docs/term1/Session 4.md

 The aim of the exercise was to make people think about their digital identity, **how are we perceived on the internet?**

-1.We asked our classmates for permission to show their Instagram profiles to our friends.
+1- We asked our classmates for permission to show their ==Instagram profiles to our friends.==

-2.We created a survey with very specific and limited response questions in order to have the same model with everyone.
+2- We created a ==survey== with very specific and limited response questions in order to have the same model with everyone.

 ![](../images/Design%20Studio/4SurveyPicture.png)

-3.We showed the 18 profiles to our friends, each profile was analyzed only once.
-They had to answer the survey while analyzing the profile.
+3- We showed the 18 profiles to our friends, each profile was analyzed only once.
+They had to answer the survey while ==analyzing the profile.==

 ![](../images/Design%20Studio/4Profiles.gif)

-4.We collected all the data about the profiles and put them in anonymous card format, in order to set up the game.
+4- We collected all the data about the profiles and put them in ==anonymous card format,== in order to set up the game.

 ![](../images/Design%20Studio/4cards.jpg){ width="330" }

-5.We asked people in the class to try to identify themselves with one of the profiles we had hung on the wall.
+5- We asked people in the class to try to ==identify themselves== with one of the profiles we had hung on the wall.
 When they identified themselves they had to paste their picture on the card.

 ![](../images/Design%20Studio/4Time%20Lapse.gif)

-6.We revealed the final solution of the people to whom the profiles corresponded, and recorded their reactions.
+6- We ==revealed the final solution== of the people to whom the profiles corresponded, and recorded their reactions.

 ![](../images/Design%20Studio/4BeforeAfter.png)

-7.We conducted interviews to find out if they identified with the description our friends had made of them.
+7- We conducted ==interviews== to find out if they identified with the description our friends had made of them.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/OIIXZlqX_4c?si=qhVkOniNL2pFXMcE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/KKH_jqh5M-Q?si=nGDUn7Zb0YWiNc4D" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ______________________________